5 stars

 (2) Is entrepreneurial freedom critical to your business vision and goals in Canada?

-If you are intimidated by the prospects of competing in the foreign market (Canada) and want to invest in a reliable business with a ready customer base and proven business concept, buying a franchise might be a good option for you.
+If you are intimidated by the prospects of competing in a foreign market (Canada) and want to invest in a reliable business with a ready customer base and proven business concept, buying a franchise might be a good option for you.
 There are plenty of benefits to owning a franchise.
 Here are some of them:

 • When you buy a franchise, you buy an established brand name.
 In many cases, you will save money on acquiring publicity and exposure.
 You are already part of a well-known brand.